 What Is Tahini Salad Made Of?

-As with many Middle Eastern recipes, this salad uses a handful of fresh ingredients to create a vibrant, bold flavor that’s savory, tangy, refreshing, and nutty all at once!
-Here’s what you need:
+As with many Middle Eastern recipes, this salad is crafted with just a handful of fresh ingredients.
+It’s an incredible combination of savory, tangy, refreshing, and nutty all at once!
+Here’s the lineup of what you need for this flavor-packed salad:

-- Lime Juice – For hte best results, use freshly squeezed lime juice not the stuff from a bottle!
+• Lime Juice – For the best results, use freshly squeezed lime juice not the stuff from a bottle!

 What Is Tahini and How Do You Use It?

 Tahini is a type of paste or spread made from ground sesame seeds.
-Smooth and creamy, it’s a stapel in Mediterranean and Middle Eastern cuisine!
+Smooth and creamy, it’s a staple in Mediterranean and Middle Eastern cuisine!

 There are endless ways to use tahini!
 It works wonderfully in dips, dressings, sauces, added to soups, mixed into meats, added to desserts, and even spread on bread.